 in Los Angeles

-Harbor Breeze Cruises has provided public seasonal whale watching cruises in LA for the past 18 years.
-Our experienced captains offer a comprehensive narration detailing all of the whales, dolphins and other marine life one encounters on a Harbor Breeze whale watching cruise in Los Angeles.
+Harbor Breeze Cruises has provided public seasonal Los Angeles whale watching cruises in LA for the past 18 years.
+Our experienced captains offer a comprehensive narration detailing all of the whales, dolphins and other marine life one encounters on a Harbor Breeze Los Angeles whale watching cruise in Los Angeles.
 For example, during the Gray Whale season, typically from December through April, our experienced staff offers information about the characteristics of the Pacific Gray Whale and its annual migration from the Bering Sea in Alaska to Scammon’s Lagoon in Baja California, Mexico.
 Year-round we look forward to watching the majestic Humpback whales, fin whales, minke whales, and orcas.
 This is the perfect LA adventure for every age group!